 Example roles include: Research IT User Support, Research Computing Facilitator, Research Data Consultant, etc..

 - Data-Facing Roles.
 Includes data creation; data discovery and collection; data analysis and visualization; research data curation, storage, backup, preservation, and transfer; and research data policy compliance.

 Example roles include: Research Data Management specialist, Data Librarian, Data Scientist, etc.

 - Software-Facing Roles.
 Includes software package management, research software development, research software optimization or troubleshooting, workflow engineering, containers and cloud computing, securing access to software, and software associated with physical specimens.

 Example roles include: Research Software Engineer, Applications Specialist, Data Engineer, etc..

-- Systems Facing Roles.
-Includes infrastructure systems, systems operations, and systems security and compliance.
+- Systems-Facing Roles.
+Includes infrastructure systems, systems administration and operations, networking engineering, and systems security and compliance.

 Example roles include: HPC systems engineer, Storage Engineer, Network Engineer.

 Nicholas Berente, James Howison, Joel Cutcher-Gershenfeld, John L. King, Stephen R. Barley, John Towns, 2017.
 Professionalization in Cyberinfrastructure (February 15, 2017).
 Available at SSRN: https://ssrn.com/abstract=3138592 or http://dx.doi.org/10.2139/ssrn.3138592